 The PRIM Board recognizes that over the long-term, asset allocation is the single greatest contributor of return and risk to the PRIT Fund.
-The asset allocation plan adopted by the Board embodies its decisions about what proportions of the Fund are to be invested in domestic and international equity and fixed income securities, alternative investments such as real estate, private equity and hedge funds, and, where appropriate the various sub-asset classes of each category.
+The asset allocation plan adopted by the Board embodies its decisions about what proportions of the Fund are to be invested in domestic and international equity and fixed income securities, real estate, alternative investments and, where appropriate the various sub-asset classes of each category.
 At reasonable intervals of not more than three to five years, the Board conducts a comprehensive review of its asset allocation plan and its underlying assumptions, including the Commonwealth's current and projected pension assets and liabilities, long-term capital markets rate of return assumptions, and the Board's risk tolerances.
 The comprehensive review identifies a reasonable time horizon and investment strategy for matching assets and liabilities, a fund-level total return target, and an optimal allocation among available asset classes and sub-asset classes.
 The Board examines the asset allocation plan annually and makes adjustments to the plan as may be appropriate given the plan's long-term nature and objectives.